Where to Give and Get Help this Holiday Season

 Socktober sock drive by Aquia Harbor Women’s Club and Keller Williams Capital Properties.
 The goal is to collect 3,000 pairs of socks for the Food Bank.
 Drop off new socks in original packaging at 25 Clement Dr #102, Stafford, VA, or order from the Amazon wishlist for delivery.

-Support Spotsylvania-based Wyatt’s Closet’s holiday assistance program by purchasing a gift or essential item from the Amazon or Walmart wishlist.

 Donate new, unwrapped toys or school supplies, or gift cards, to FailSafe-ERA’s annual Christmas Shoppe for local families impacted by incarceration.
-Drop off items by December 5 to the FailSafe office at 1972 William Street in Fredericksburg or make a monetary donation here.
+Drop off items by December 5 to 1972 William Street in Fredericksburg or make a monetary donation here.

 Provisions Thrift Store is collecting donations for its Stuff the Stockings events.
 Drop off small items (socks, underwear, chapstick, candy, snacks, bath and body products, etc) at any Provisions Thrift Store through November.
 There will also be a collection bin at CYT Fredericksburg’s performances of The Wizard of Oz at Spotsylvania High School November 7-9 and 14-15.

-Note: Editor’s Note: If you are hosting a holiday food or gift drive that is not included here, please let us know!